Skip to main content

 This seminar will zoom in on how the Taliban has evolved over its first three years back in power, and discuss the possible implications of its current state for the engagement strategies pursued by Afghan citizens (in-country or in the diaspora), NGOs, multilateral organization and states both in the neighborhood and further afield.

-Moderator: Kristian Berg Harpviken
+Chair: Kristian Berg Harpviken

 Panellists: Arne Strand, Fatima Gailani, Graeme Smith